-Yes - GGP students are required to live on campus in one of Baylor’s residence halls.
+Yes - undergraduate GGP students are required to live on campus in one of Baylor's residence halls.
 Graduate GGP students are not required to live on campus and are responsible for making their own housing arrangements.

 You can determine the number of semesters you are required to live on campus and have the Everyday 50/150 meal plan by viewing the Housing & Dining Flow Chart